Breast Implant Removal in Houston, TX

 Women who are candidates for breast implant removal are physically healthy, at a stable weight, non-smokers, and realistic in their expectations.
 These women can relate to at least one of the following:

 Are bothered by the look or feel of their implants

 Have developed capsular contracture

-How Is Breast Implant Removal Procedure
+How Is Breast Implant Removal Performed?

 The incision is made in the lower crease of the breast.
 In some situations, Dr. Patronella can use the same incision as your augmentation to prevent additional scarring.
 The implants and any scar tissue that has formed are removed, and the breast pocket is tightened before the incisions are closed.